- Let the record show that I have the worst ways to relieve my boredom.

 3 0 false 3 1 true

 - An integer is in a variable-length encoded format, like a MIDI delta time, or a UTF-8 character.
 The most significant bit of a given part indicates if there's another to follow.
-Numbers can run up to 10 parts long.
+Numbers can run up to 10 parts long, which comes out to a 64-bit value.

 - Signed numbers have the sign bit moved from the most to the least-significant bit for storage.